GSG-G13/MenuMingle/README.md

 After successfully completing the payment process, I will receive a confirmation of the transaction.
 The order will be sent to the kitchen for preparation, and the order status will be updated accordingly.

-- As a member of the restaurant staff, my capabilities will depend on my role within the establishment.
-Here are the tasks I can perform based on different roles:

    - If I am the owner:
         I have the authority to manage the menu by adding new dishes, modifying existing ones, and removing items as needed.
 This can be done through the dashboard provided to me.

   - If I am a cook:
        I am responsible for receiving orders from the system and preparing the dishes accordingly.
 Once a dish is prepared, I can update its status to "done" in the system, indicating that it is ready for serving.
-### Wishlist features
-- Payment integration.
-- Reporting and analytics.

 # Database Schema
  <img src='./img/schema.png' >